-Mint Mobile vs. Cricket Wireless: Which is better for you?
+Should you get Mint Mobile or Cricket Wireless?

-Save money buy buying in bulk.
-Plans come with unlimited talk and text and have no overages after you've used your data.
+Save money by buying in bulk.
+Plans come with unlimited talk, text and have no overages after you've used your data.
 Speeds are lowered, but you can upgrade your plan mid-cycle or easily add more data.

 Pros